ahungrynoob/https-pool/README.md

   organizationName: "example.com",
   OU: "example.com"
 });

+// You can save the cert and key of root CA to let the client trust it. const { key, cert } = httpsPool.CA;
 ```

 You can get a https server like this ↓.
 That's enough for common usage. `https-pool` will take care of the cache logic, so worrying about your memory is unnecessary.